 People in Tien Duc commune enthusiastically participate in the traditional festival.

-The unique point of the fish feast competition is that all 8 teams are from Tien Duc commune.
+The unique point of the fish feast competition is that all 8 teams come from Tien Duc commune.
 With pride in the traditional festival in their homeland, people put a lot of effort into preparing elaborate fish feasts.
 At the Tran Temple Festival in 2025, the Nhat Tao village team had grass carp weighing 8.5kg, bighead carp weighing 6kg, and common carp weighing 6.5kg.

-With more than 10 years of experience participating in the fish feast competition, Mr. Hoang Dinh Thuong, Nhat Tao village excitedly said: We are very proud that our village is located on the banks of the Red River, so we are attached to the fishing profession.
+With more than 10 years of experience participating in the fish feast competition, Mr. Hoang Dinh Thuong, Nhat Tao village, excitedly said: We are very proud that our village is located on the banks of the Red River, so we are attached to the fishing profession.
 Every Tran Temple festival season, we participate in the fish feast competition to preserve the cultural traditions of our homeland.
-During the year, the selection of fish has been carried out, it must be the biggest and most beautiful fish that we can pull in the net, nurtured and cared for carefully until the festival day.
+During the year, the selection of fish has been carried out, it must be the biggest and most beautiful fish that we can pull in the net, raised and cared for carefully until the festival day.
 The special thing when catching fish is to be careful and cherished so that the carp does not lose its whiskers, the grass carp does not lose its scales or its fins.
 The preparation time can last for many months of the year, but the processing and making of the feast is really elaborate.
 Each fish is prepared in 6 hours, fried in 4 hours, and decorated in a long time to make the most beautiful tray, meeting the spiritual and cultural needs and serving tourists from all over to learn about traditional festivals.
-The fish feast requires the participation and contribution of all villagers.
+The fish feast requires the participation of all villagers.
 Our wish is to pass on the craft of making fish feasts to all villagers so that they can preserve the cultural beauty of their homeland from generation to generation.

 According to Ms. Thuy, the village convention is that even if they work far away, on the festival day, they put aside their busy work and focus on making fish offerings to the Tran kings.
 This is not only an activity to preserve traditional cultural beauty but also contributes to the development of spiritual cultural tourism in the locality.